mjcaisse/cppnow-website/src/pages/announcements/_posts/2023-01-27-2023-call-for-student-volunteers.md

 <!--break-->

-The Student/Volunteer program is an excellent way for students and young coders with an interest in C++ to learn about language and make lasting connections with the community.
+The Student/Volunteer program is an excellent way for students and young coders with an interest in C++ to learn about the language and make lasting connections with the community.

 <blockquote class="quoteBox">
     <span class="quoteBoxImage" style="background-image: url(/assets/img/volunteers/grant_mercer.jpg);"></span>